ScootPad Glossary of Terms

 Vimeo: The secondary tool for viewing instructional lesson videos on the platform

-Wallpapers: Pre-approved background images students can purchase for 10 coins which appear when they first log in to the platform before launching into a classroom
+Wallpapers: Pre-approved background images students can purchase for ten coins, which appear when they first log in to the platform before launching into a classroom

 Weekly Goal: Target number of questions students should answer correctly in each subject area per week – the default is 50, but this can be raised or lowered within the class settings as needed